murthylab/fly-vr/README.md

              [--remote_next_2P_channel REMOTE_NEXT_2P_CHANNEL]
              [--keepalive_video] [--keepalive_audio] [-l RECORD_FILE]
              [-f FICTRAC_CONFIG] [-m FICTRAC_CONSOLE_OUT] [--pgr_cam_disable]
-             [--wait] [--projector_disable]

-Args that start with '--' (eg. --attenuation_file) can also be set in a config file (specified via -c).
+             [--wait] [--delay DELAY] [--projector_disable] Args that start with '--' (eg. --attenuation_file) can also be set in a config file (specified via -c).
 The config file uses YAML syntax and must represent a YAML 'mapping' (for details, see http://learn.getgrav.org/advanced/yaml).
-If an arg is specified in more than one place, then commandline values override config file values which override defaults.
+If an arg is specified in more than one place, then commandline values override config file values which override defaults. optional arguments:

-optional arguments:
   -h, --help            show this help message and exit -c CONFIG_FILE, --config CONFIG_FILE
                         config file path
-  -v                    Verbose output
+  -v                    Verbose output.
   --attenuation_file ATTENUATION_FILE
-                        A file specifying the attenuation function -e EXPERIMENT_FILE, --experiment_file EXPERIMENT_FILE
+                        A file specifying the attenuation function.
+  -e EXPERIMENT_FILE, --experiment_file EXPERIMENT_FILE
-                        A file defining the experiment (can be a python file or a .yaml) --screen_calibration SCREEN_CALIBRATION
+                        A file defining the experiment (can be a python file or a .yaml).
+  --screen_calibration SCREEN_CALIBRATION
-                        Where to find the (pre-computed) screen calibration file
+                        Where to find the (pre-computed) screen calibration file.
   --use_RSE             Use RSE (as opposed to differential) denoising on AI
-                        DAQ inputs
+                        DAQ inputs.
   --remote_2P_disable   Disable remote start, stop, and next file signaling
                         the 2-Photon imaging (if the phidget is not detected, signalling is disabled with a warning).